How To Make Your Content More Engaging? (15 Practical Ways)

 Embed relevant videos.

-In addition, there are many other types of engaging content – like slideshows, embed calculator, screenshots, embedded social media posts, more.
+In addition, there are many other types of engaging content – like slideshows, embedded calculators, screenshots, embedded social media posts, and more.

 Depending on your needs, you can find many interactive content ideas.